despairblue/furry-octo-dangerzone/02-basics/README.md

 Each tree node would observe the its corresponding scene-graph node for attribute mutations.

 Depending on how the scene-graph is mutated 3 main cases must be differentiated.
 1. a scene-graph node is added
-	* ↪️ add a new tree node to the map and the tree-view.
+  ↪️ add a new tree node to the and the tree-view.
 2. a scene-graph node is deleted
-	* ↪️ remove it from the map and the tree-view.
+  ↪️ remove it from the and the tree-view.
 3. a scene-graph node is mutated
-	* ↪️ alter the corresponding tree node.
+  ↪️ alter the corresponding tree node.

 1. and 2. would be handled by the tree-view itself whereas 3. would be handled by each node respectively.